XTB free stock offer – Pick a free share!

 You must live in the UK, be over 18, and you cannot previously have traded in a GIA or ISA with XTB.
 Yes, that’s rather a lot of abbreviations.

-The value of one Rolls-Royce share can go up or down based on market conditions.
+The value of one share can go up or down.

-The price of Rolls-Royce stock at any given moment is fluid.
-The Rolls-Royce share price may go up or it may go down (or it may stay steady), before or after you get your free share.
+You’ll get to choose between 5 companies for your free stock, but it’s important to keep in mind that the value of those shares can fluctuate and the price at any given moment is fluid.
+Share prices may go up or it may go down (or it may stay steady), depending on market conditions, before or after you get your free share.

 XTB charges “inactivity fees” after a year of inactivity